 This URL is blocked by BBQ because of the colon

 To resolve the issue, we can install the BBQ whitelist plugin and remove the matching pattern from

-$request_uri_array.
+$request_uri_array, which matches against the requested URI.
 To do so, open the plugin file and edit the “whitelist items” like so:

 $bbq_whitelist_request_uri_items = array('\/http\:', '\:\/\/');

 Here we have added two items to the whitelist array,

 \:\/\/.
 Save, upload, and done.
 BBQ now will ignore the specified patterns and thus restore access to the URL.
 This solution can be used to resolve any false positive.